 - You will meet with an anesthesiologist if you are having anesthesia.

-- An IV (intravenous) will be placed in an arm or hand vein if you are having anesthesia.
-The IV will provide fluids and/or medication during and after the surgery.
+- An IV (intravenous) will be placed in an arm or hand vein to provide fluids and/ or medication during and after surgery.

-- Your surgical site will be identified, marked, possibly washed and hair removed before you go into the operating room.
+- Your surgical site will be identified, marked, possibly washed and hair removed before you go to the operating room.